eikonal-equation/Stochastic-Cancer/README.md

 * The CDFs and the deterministic-optimal policy are generated with Matlab code.

 ## Running the C++ Code: ##
-The following instructions explain how to run the Solver for threshold-aware optimal policy using the Makefile.
+The following instructions explain how to run the Solver for threshold-aware optimal policy using the ***Makefile***.

 To change compilers, edit `CC=` by putting your desired compiler after the `=` sign.
 The default compiler is set to `g++`.

+To update the path/version of the "Boost" library you've installed, edit `BOOSTPATH` by putting your own path/version after the `=` sign.
+The current path/version is '../usr/local/boost_1_75_0`.

 To compile the code, type `make main` in the terminal at this folder.